bethfelk/FinalProject/README.md

 Alternatively, if you wish to do your own cleaning of the combined data, a csv file of combined but uncleaned data is available in the Data folder as combined_raw_data.

-# Cleaning the data
+# Cleaning the data, running models, and creating tables/images
-Lines 217-263 of my R script replicate the cleaning that I did on my test/train data.
-These cleaning procedures are repeated for prediction on future data (2025-2028) in lines 407-574 of my R script (note that this section of the script also includes importing and running predictions on each future dataset.)

-# Running models
-Lines 300-379 of my R script replicate the random forest model that I ran with my test/train data.

-# Creating tables
-My summary statistics table can be replicated and exported to Latex code by running lines 266-276 of my R script.
-My confusion matrix can be replicated and exported to Latex code by running lines 368-379 of my R script.

-# Creating images
+My data cleaning, running of models, and creations of tables and images can be replicated by running the R script in the Project Files folder.